 Opportunities for off-campus study

-Career opportunities: Our graduates are teachers, physicians, lawyers, business executives, computer experts, directors of museums, and actors, to mention only a few.
-The careers of our graduates fully justify our commitment to an education in the classics as a promising road to future success.
+Career opportunities: Our graduates are teachers, physicians, lawyers, professors, business executives, computer experts, directors of museums, and actors, to mention only a few.
+The careers of our graduates reflect our commitment to an education in the classics as a promising road to future success.
 The department endeavors above all to provide a liberal arts education with the special skills that give its alumni powerful advantages in almost any career a person may choose.

 Flowchart for Placement Information